marcin-gryszkalis/zabbix-powerdns/README.md

 2 -> Upgrade recommended
 3 -> Upgrade mandatory

 4. Import zabbix-powerdns.xml Zabbix template.
-The template uses "Agent (active)" type to get raw values - change the type to "Agent" if you use passive agents.
+The template uses "Agent" type to get raw values - change the type to "Agent (active)" if you use active agents.